 Utilities are often regarded as the defensive and less volatile portion of an investment portfolio.
-They include electricity, natural gas, clean water, and sewage services.
-Understandable, businesses and households rely on them regardless of economic cycles.
+They include electricity, natural gas, clean water and sewage services.
+Understandably, businesses and households rely on them regardless of economic cycles.

 Even during a recession, consumers will, for the most part, pay their bills for power and water.
 As most utilities are highly regulated, effectively preventing rivals from entering the market, utility stocks are usually associated with low risk and stable investments.

 The outlook for utilities has significantly improved over the past few years.
 President Joe Biden has made the renewable energy transition a key focus of his administration, setting the target for a carbon-free power industry by 2035.

 According to a recent report from the International Energy Association (IEA), renewables are expected to account for almost 95% of the increase in global power capacity through 2026.
 As a result, we are likely to see hundreds of billions of dollars of investment flow to the utility space to achieve global decarbonization goals.

 Earlier in March, the Dow Jones Utility Average briefly crossed the 1,000 mark for the first time in its nearly 100-year history.
 It’s difficult to top utility stocks for modest but steady growth and above-average dividend yields.